alexdisdier/short-url-api/README.md

 This is an APi for my shorten url open source web app.
 I built it using NodeJS.

-You will find two branches:
+You will find three branches:

-- <master> using Typescript and jest (converted initial javascript project)
+- **master** using Typescript and jest (converted initial javascript project)
-- <javascript> for initial project
+- **javascript** first verions of this project
+- **GraphQL** converting REST API into GraphQL

+🚧 IN PROGRESS

-🚧 jest testing validation errors and creating a short url.
+- jest testing validation errors and creating a short url.
+- converting REST API into GraphQL

 - See source code of front-end built with React - https://github.com/alexdisdier/short-url